fusiongyro/lbac/tutor7.md

        SkipWhite;
     end;
     {--------------------------------------------------------------}

 Try the program now.
 You  will  find that any code fragments you care  to throw at it will be neatly  broken  up  into  individual tokens.

-## LISTS, COMMAS AND COMMAND LINES
+## Lists, Commas and Command Lines

 Before getting back to the main thrust of our study, I'd  like to get on my soapbox for a moment.